AnantharamanLab/CheckAMG/README.md

 * Nucleotide or protein input
 * Single-contig viral genomes or vMAGs (multi-contig)
-* Sequences from viral genomes or metagenomes
+* Running on viral genomes or viromes/metagenomes directly

 ## Dependencies